 Transcripts will be released only upon receipt of a written request that is signed by the student.
-A \$3 fee will be charged for each copy.
-Processing time is approximately seven working days from the date of receipt of transcript fee.
+A \$5 fee will be charged for each copy.
 Transcripts will not be issued to a student whose record indicates financial obligation to the college.